kyma-project/community/internal/research/opentelemetry/instrumentation-tracing.md

 ## Code Instrumentation

-To instrument a Golang application, a `tracer` has to be created first.
-The following function initializes a tracer that exports spans to an OpenTelemetry collector using the GRPC protocol.
+To instrument a Golang application, first, a `tracer` must be created.
+The following function initializes a tracer that exports spans to an OpenTelemetry collector using the GRPC protocol:

 ```
 func initTracer() (trace.Tracer, error) {